ShelKuchena/alx-zero_day/README.md

-My readme is up to date
+My  first readme is now up to date